What is platinum?

 - From the solution, gold is precipitated by FeSO4.

 - The solution containing PdCl4−2 and PtCl6−2 is treated with NH4Cl to precipitate (NH4)2PtCl6.
 It is ignited to obtain impure spongy platinum metal.

-- It is again dissolved in aqua regia and the solution evaporated with NaCl.
-From the solution Na2PtCl6 obtained.
+- It is again dissolved in aqua regia and the solution evaporated with sodium chloride.
+From the solution, Na2PtCl6 is obtained.
 If it contains Rh or Ir, removed it by adding NaBrO3.

 - (NH4)2PtCl6 is now reprecipitated by adding NH4Cl and ignited to produce platinum metal.

 - It is largely used as a chemical catalyst in different types of chemical reactions.

 - It is used in reforming hydrocarbons, oxidation of ammonia to NO, and oxidation of sulfur dioxide (SO2) to sulfur trioxide (SO3).